Iron Ore Transportation: Optimizing Logistics for Metal Manufacturing

 Road logistics are vital in India, with 65% of all freight and 80% of passenger traffic carried by this network.
 Although national highways constitute only 2% of the road infrastructure, they handle about 40% of the traffic.
 The distribution of road lanes varies, with a mix of four-lane, double-lane, and single-lane roads facilitating the movement of goods across the country.
 However, the growth rate of vehicles, averaging 10.16% per annum, points towards increasing reliance on road transport for logistics needs.

-Challenges in Road Transportation
+What are the Associated Challenges in Iron Ore Road Transportation

 The road transportation of iron ore is not without its hurdles.
 Highways often face congestion and are not adequately multi-laned, leading to bottlenecks and delays.
 The quality of road surfaces and the lack of maintenance further exacerbate these challenges.
 Additionally, the road transport sector is dominated by small-scale fleet owners, which hinders professionalism and efficiency.
 The absence of industry status for road transport operators limits their access to low-interest rate funds, restricting their capacity for investment and improvement.